Skip to main content

 note

 Starting with Debezium 2.5, the wal2json plugin is deprecated.
-You can use either pgoutput or decoderbufs as the recommended replacement plugin.
+Use pgoutput or decoderbufs as the recommended replacement.

 Variables